abrotman/related-domains-by-dns/rdbd-newrrs.md

 investigations on the Internet.
 It is typical to see something such as `example.com` and `dept-example.com` and be unsure if there is an actual relationship between those two domains, or if one might be an attacker attempting to impersonate the other.
-In some cases, anecdotal evidence from places such as DNS or WHOIS/RDAP may suffice.
-However, service providers of various kinds may err on the side of caution and mark the secondary domain being untrustworthy or abusive because it is not clear that they are in fact related.
-Another possible use case could be where a company has two websites in different languages, and would like to correlate their ownership more easily, consider `example.at` and `example.de` registered by regional offices of the same company.
-A third example could be an acquisition where both domains continue to operate.
+In some cases, anecdotal evidence from the DNS or WHOIS/RDAP may be sufficient.
+However, service providers of various kinds may err on the side of caution and treat the related-domain as untrustworthy or abusive because it is not clear that the two domains are in fact related.
+This specification provides a way for one domain to explicitly document a relationship with another, in the DNS.

+Possible use cases include:
+- where a company has websites in different languages, and would like to correlate their ownership more easily, consider `example.de` and `example.ie` registered by regional offices of the same company;
+- following an acquisition, a domain holder might want to indicate that example.net is now related to example.com in order to make a later migration easier;
-A final example is when doing Internet surveys, we may be able to provide more accurate results if we have information as to which domains are related.
+- when doing Internet surveys, we should be able to provide more accurate results if we have information as to which domains are related.

-It is not a goal of this specification to provide a high-level of assurance that two domains are definitely related, nor to provide fine-grained detail of the kind of relationship.
+It is not a goal of this specification to provide a high-level of assurance that two domains are definitely related, nor to provide fine-grained detail about the kind of relationship that may exist between domains.

-Using "Related Domains By DNS", or "RDBD", it is possible to indicate that the secondary domain is related to the primary domain.
+Using "Related Domains By DNS", or "RDBD", it is possible to declare that two domains are related.

+We include an optional digital signature mechanism that can somewhat improve the level of assurance with which an RDBD declaration can be handled.
-This mechanism is modelled on how DKIM [@?RFC6376] handles public keys and signatures - a public key is hosted at the parent domain (`example.com`) and a reference from the secondary domain (`dept-example.com`) contains a signature (verifiable with the `example.com` public key) over the text representation ('A-label') of the primmary and secondary domain names.
+This mechanism is partly modelled on how DKIM [@?RFC6376] handles public keys and signatures - a public key is hosted at the relating-domain (e.g., `example.com`) and a reference from the related-domain (e.g., `dept-example.com`) contains a signature (verifiable with the `example.com` public key) over the text representation ('A-label') of the two domain names (plus a couple of other inputs).

 RDBD is intended to demonstrate a relationship between registered domains, not individual hostnames.
 That is to say that the